Deduplicate Across Salesforce Leads and Contacts

 • Master (After) – For each duplicate group, the Master (After) row shows the values the final record will contain based on your Field rules and the default behavior.

-• Error – If Insycle is not able to determine which record would be the master, an error message will appear here.
+• Error – If Insycle cannot determine which record to select as master, an error message will appear here.
 See the Troubleshooting section below for more details.

 If everything looks good, return to Insycle and move forward with applying the changes.